peterhinch/micropython-epaper/README.md

 # Micropower Support

 This enables the display panel to be turned off to conserve power in applications where power consumption is critical and assumes external hardware to ahieve this.
-Hardware issues are discussed in micropower/micropower.md
+Hardware issues are discussed [here](micropower/micropower.md)

 Given a hardware controller capable of switching the power to the display (it uses about 10mA during transitions) your code should instantiate the ``Display`` object with the pin ID that